8 Ways to Improve Customer Centric Selling in 2025

 Source

 Amazon’s company culture is founded on customer-centricity.
-This is evident in it’s instant delivery and digital service, Amazon Prime, to its acquisition of the Whole Foods brand and its own grocery store chain, Amazon Go.
+This is evident in it’s fast delivery and digital service, Amazon Prime, to its acquisition of the Whole Foods brand and its own grocery store chain, Amazon Go.

+Because of this, they enjoy an annual retention rate of over 90%.
 Here are a few steps Amazon takes to ensure a customer-centric sales process:

 1. Get out of the building and actually talk to customers to understand their needs, wants and pain points.